robdunn4/QSpice/WIP/README.md

 I'm also toying with AI coding tools just to see what it can do.

-The *.zip file contains the code and MSVS 2026 project files.
+The folders contain MSVS 2026 project/solution files.